ljAWS/Cantrill.io-AWS-SAA-C03-Course-Notes/README.md

    * location: physical location(IP address), which network (WIFI/VPN)
 3. More factores = more security.

-4. AWS MFA can be activated using a physical MFA device ( like a keyfob) that generates passwords/code automatically or an MFA app, such as Google Authenticator or DUO
+4. AWS MFA can be activated using a physical MFA device ( like a keyfob) that generates passwords/code periodically and automatically every 30 seconds or so or an MFA app, such as Google Authenticator or DUO.

 ## 1.1.
 Cloud Computing Fundamentals